&rotate

 CSS-based video effects will not work in full-screen mode.
 As well, the control-bar gets rotated with the video, when using CSS.

-There's also the &flip and &mirror options, which use CSS, but are generally viewer-side only.
+There's also the and options, which use CSS, but are generally viewer-side only.

 There's a dedicated tool for mirror, flipping, and rotating websites as part of VDO.Ninja as well: